-In order to prove that $G=G^{+,0}G^-$, we proceed by induction on $\dim G$.
+\begin{proof} To prove that $G=G^{+,0}G^-$, we proceed by induction on $\dim G$.
 If $G$ is unidimensional, the group is abelian and the result follows.

-Now, suppose the result is true for all connected solvable Lie group with dimension less than $d$.
+Now, suppose the result is true for all connected solvable Lie groups with dimensions less than $d$.
 Let $G$ be a Lie group with $\dim G=d$ and consider the derivative series of its Lie algebra $\mathfrak{g}$